splash-networks/mikrotik-yt-radius-portal/README.md

-# Mikrotik External Captive Portal
+# Mikrotik External Captive Portal with RADIUS

 The following actions are required to use the code given in this repo: